Find the right paint for your project

 What goes on in the room you are planning to paint?
 Maybe you are painting a kitchen or bathroom that would benefit from a moisture-resistant paint.
 Some rooms might need an extra hard-wearing paint which can be wiped down and cleaned such as hallways, landings or kid’s bedrooms.
 Finding the right paint isn’t just about which colour you pick.
 We have different types of paint designed for use in different rooms.
 By choosing the paint that is specially designed for the type of room you are painting, you will get the best end result.

 What type of surface are you painting?

 There are different types of paint for different surface materials.
-As well as a comprehensive selection of emulsion paints for walls and ceilings, we have a wide range of specialist paint including ones that are designed for wood furniture, brick walls, and tiles.
+We have a comprehensive selection of emulsion paints for walls and ceilings.
+We also stock a wide range of specialist paint including ones that are designed for wood furniture, brick walls, and tiles.
 Choosing the right paint for the right material will ensure a longer-lasting result and the best coverage.

 What kind of look are you going for?

 Maybe your home has quite a traditional look and would suit a subtle, matt effect paint.
 Or perhaps you have a more contemporary style that would look great with a satin or metallic finish paint.
 When selecting paint, think about what you want the final look to be, so that you can choose the correct finish as well as the right colour.

 How much time do you have to complete your decorating project?

 If you need to get your painting job done quickly, we have a range of quick-drying options that will help you get a room decorated in a few hours.
 We have quick dry wall paint, primers, and wood and metal paint to help you make the most of your time whatever you are painting.